 Ensure new lawns (either from turf or seed) do not dry out during hot weather, as turves will shrink if allowed to dry out and fail to knit together.

 Plant out summer bedding.
 Make sure they are well watered in and keep moist during dry weather.
 From elaborate public garden designs and street planters to the smallest front garden, bedding plants provide a temporary decorative seasonal display for beds, borders, containers and hanging baskets.
-Click here to view a selection of our bedding plants.
+Click here to visit our summer bedding plants page.

 Plant out cannas and dahlias once danger of frost has passed.